 Although he started his home care company with a desire to help seniors and their families, interactions with employees led Aaron to care equally about his staff.
 The industry’s challenge of caregiver turnover motivated Aaron to discover how to recruit and retain highly motivated direct care aides.
 Developed in connection with his doctoral degree, Aaron’s research offers significant insights about how caregivers experience and embrace their roles.

 Today Dr. Blight speaks to groups all over the world about caregivers and caregiving.
 He invites audiences to think deeply about the meaning and phenomenon of caregiving.
 He offers insights from writing national healthcare policy, serving as a family caregiver, owning a large home care company, and contributing original academic research to the field.
+Aaron's message applies to family caregivers as well as organizations employing direct care aides, direct support professionals, certified nursing assistants, and skilled care professionals.
 As a natural storyteller and group facilitator, he engages audiences in discussions about a cause close to his heart.